dominykasmurza/grader/README.md

 A Python tool for generating and grading printable optical mark recognition sheets for theory examinations composed of true/false statements.

-The grader uses ArUco markers to align scanned pages, detects marked circles, optionally identifies the exam part from the filename, printed title, or QR code, applies configurable nonlinear scoring, and exports annotated images and CSV reports.
+The grader uses ArUco markers to align scanned (or photographed and converted to PDF) pages, detects marked circles, optionally identifies the exam part from the filename, printed title, or QR code, applies configurable nonlinear scoring, and exports annotated images and CSV reports.

+Originally developed for International Biology Olympiad 2026 in Vilnius, Lithuania.

 ## Features